akashkdubey/ranking_validation/README.md

 ## 🤝 Contributing

-Found a bug?
-Need MAP or MRR?
-PRs are welcome!
-Please open an issue first so we can discuss the approach.

-1. Fork ➡️ branch ➡️ commit (with tests!)
+Bug report?
+New metric?
+Glad to have you!
+Please:

+1. Open an issue outlining the proposal.
+2. Fork → branch → **add unit tests**.
-2. `pre‑commit run -a`
+3. Run `pre‑commit run -a` & `pytest`.
-3. Open a pull request describing the change.
+4. Submit a pull request.

 ---